CzarofAK/hame_victron-bridge/README.md

       4. Password: *empty*
    5. edit script.py
       1. check "mqtt_host" and "mqtt_port"
+      2. replace all "tbd" with actual sensor
-      2. change "sensor.fuel_level" to actual MercedesME sensor name
+         1. change "sensor.fuel_level" to actual MercedesME sensor name
-      3. change "sensor.adblue_level" to actual MercedesME sensor name
+         2. change "sensor.adblue_level" to actual MercedesME sensor name

 Success, that was all required to get your data transmitted from your Mercedes to any Victron Venus installation!